Orbital transformations to reduce the 1-norm of the electronic structure Hamiltonian for quantum computing applications: Results

 and we divide the indices of this tensor in seven separate classes: (1) pppp, (2) pqqq, (3) pqpq, (4) ppqq, (5) pqrq, (6) pprs, (7) pqrs, where the indices p,q,r and s are all different.
 The above notations are used in Fig.~\ref{fig:ferm_ints} and correspond to the sum of the absolute values of the electronic integrals associated to these indices [and the ones related by symmetries in Eq.~(\ref{eq:intsym})], e.g.

 for the cases (5) and (7), respectively.
-These contributions can give us some insight as to how the localized orbitals affect the norm of the diagonal and off-diagonal parts of the tensor, and are represented in Fig.~\ref{fig:ferm_ints} for the FeMoco and the first Ruthenium intermediate in different orbital bases, respectively.
-As readily seen in these diagrams, localization schemes do not lead to a uniform reduction of the norm of every term, but tends to maximize some of them (the pppp term), minimize others (the pqrs term) and leaves others relatively unchanged (the ppqq term).
+These contributions can give us some insight as to how the localized orbitals affect the norm of the diagonal and off-diagonal parts of the tensor, and are represented in Fig.~\ref{fig:ferm_ints} for the second stable intermediate Ruthenium complex in different orbital bases.
+As readily seen in this diagram, localization schemes do not lead to a uniform reduction of the norm of every term, but tends to maximize some of them (the pppp term), minimize others (the pqrs term) and leaves others relatively unchanged (the ppqq term).
 However, the pqrs contribution clearly dominates in the CMO basis, being more than one-order of magnitude larger than any of the other terms.
+Especially the orbital-optimizer can give an even better reduction of this term.
 This explains why the localization schemes can be used to reduce the 1-norm, as reducing the pqrs norm by one order of magnitude (as seen in Fig.~\ref{fig:ferm_ints}) will play a much more important role than increasing the pppp one by the same order of magnitude.
 As the magnitude of these integrals depends on the overlap densities $\psi_p(\mathbf{r})\psi_q(\mathbf{r})$ and $\psi_r(\mathbf{r})\psi_s(\mathbf{r})$, it is clear that localization will reduce the number of numerically significant contributors.
 For an extended system, integrals in which p and q as well as r and s are localized on the same atoms are expected to dominate.
 This explains the observation that the pqrs norm becomes comparable to the ppqq and pprs terms when employing localized orbitals.